 With regard to income tax, according to the Implementation Rules for The Law for Promoting Private Education (2004), private schools that do not require reasonable returns are entitled to the same preferential tax treatment as public schools, while preferential tax treatment policies applicable to private schools requiring reasonable returns are separately formulated by the relevant authorities under the State Council.
 To date, however, no separate regulations or policies have been promulgated by the relevant authorities in this regard.
 As a result, our schools are subject to the specific requirements of their respective local tax authorities, which vary from location to location.
-In some cities, our schools are registered as schools that require reasonable returns, while in other cities, our schools are registered as schools that do not require reasonable returns.
+In some cities, our schools are registered as schools that do not require reasonable returns, while in other cities, our schools are registered as schools that do not require reasonable returns, while in other cities, our schools are registered as schools that do not require reasonable returns, while in other cities, our schools are registered as schools that do not require reasonable returns.
 The current PRC laws and regulations governing private education may be amended or replaced by new laws and regulations that (i) impose significant limitations on the ability of our schools to operate their business, charge course fees or make payments to related parties for services received, (ii) specify the formula for calculating "reasonable returns," or (iii) change the preferential tax treatment policies applicable to private schools.
 We cannot predict the timing and effects of any such amendments or new laws and regulations.
-Changes in PRC laws and regulations governing private education or otherwise affecting New Oriental China's and its subsidiaries' operations could materially and adversely affect our business prospects and results of operations.
+Changes in PRC laws and regulations could materially and adversely affect our business prospects and results of operations.